bike-bill/readyset-strapdown/templates/interview-notes.md

 TODO: Copy this file once for each interview.
 Fill in the details.
-Link to this file from the "Notes from Interviews and Brainstorming" section of user-needs.html.
+Link to this file from the "Notes from Interviews and Brainstorming" section of user-needs.md.

 **Process impact:** Planning questions for interviews with stakeholders is key to effective requirements gathering.
 Good requirements are needed to build the right system.
-These notes should be kept as part of the documentation on [user needs](user-needs.html) are referred to when the [software requirements specification](srs.html) is written or updated.
+These notes should be kept as part of the documentation on [user needs](user-needs) are referred to when the [software requirements specification](srs) is written or updated.

 ### Interview Questions and Answers {#interview-questions-and-answers}